roncli/LibWowAPI/README.markdown

   * Renamed Stat enumeration to ItemStat.
   * Refactored Stat objects for items to be called ItemStat.
   * Refactored Stats objects for characters to be called CharacterStats.
+  * Refactored Member objects for guilds to be called GuildMember.

 ## Classes